IsaacMartin151/IsaacMartin151.github.io/index.md

 ### Hobby Projects
-I've been using Forge - https://files.minecraftforge.net/net/minecraftforge/forge/ to work on a mod for Minecraft.
+I've been using [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) to work on a mod for Minecraft.
 It's my longest project so far and the one I'm most proud of.
-For a more general description of the mod, visit https://isaacmartin151.github.io/HunterXHunter/.
+For a more general description of the mod, [check here](https://isaacmartin151.github.io/HunterXHunter/).
 Estimated launch time for version 1 of the mod will be December 2021

 ### Languages used